neondatabase/postgres-sample-dbs/README.md

 ## Load a dataset into Postgres

-Start by cloning the repository to your local machine or download an individual `.sql` file.
+Start by cloning the repository to your local machine or download an individual dump file.

 ### Clone the repository to your local machine